Search results for

 By

 During its Worldwide Developers Conference (WWDC), Apple previewed 2024’s major OS updates.
-Coming to its products this fall, these highly anticipated versions will offer some of the most significant changes we’ve witnessed in years.
+Now, Apple’s latest software has arrived, and it’s brought with it some of the most significant changes we’ve witnessed in years.
 These include Apple Intelligence, advanced customizations on iOS 18 and iPadOS 18, and iPhone mirroring on macOS Sequoia — to name a few.

-While Apple won’t release these OS updates to the public until later this year, those enrolled in the company’s developer program can already try them out.
-Otherwise, users hanging somewhere in the middle can install the public beta versions next month.
 As you may have guessed, we’re passionate about the latest software releases here at Android Authority, and you can’t know Android as well as we do without also truly knowing the direction of its biggest competitor.
-So, we’ve gone ahead and installed iOS 18 beta 1 to report on its bundled features, where Apple’s software is heading, and what that means for the future of Android’s direct rival.
+So, we’ve been exploring iOS 18 since the earliest days of its first beta release to report on its bundled features, where Apple’s software is heading, and what that means for the future of Android’s direct rival.

 The Home(ly) Screen

 That’s far from being the most notable addition to the iOS 18 Home Screen, though.
-With beta 1, users can test the new icon and widget tinting feature Apple previewed during WWDC24.
+At long last, users can test the new icon and widget tinting feature Apple previewed during WWDC24.
 So, just like widgets, app icons can now offer dark mode variants that adapt to your system’s appearance settings.
 Alternatively, you can opt for a custom tint that applies to all icons and widgets — even if the app developer hasn’t added support for the feature.

 Honestly, I think it’s one of the cheapest-looking additions Apple has debuted in a long time.
-In fact, while iOS generally offers more polished features at launch, I would say that Android’s Material You execution takes the crown.
+In fact, while iOS generally offers more polished features at launch, I would say that Android’s Material You execution is the winner this time around.
 Unlike Android’s case, app developers don’t need to optimize their app icons or widgets for the new tint to apply.
 Consequently, the end result looks like a poorly designed jailbreak tweak from the 2010s.
 Apple has given us Material Ew.

 App icon tints can look like poorly designed jailbreak tweaks from the 2010s.
 Android's Material You execution takes the customization crown